 - Ages 4 – 6 years: 45 mg, about the amount in one can of cola

 - Ages 7 – 9 years: 62 mg

 - Ages 10 to 12 years: 85 mg

-According to a study in the Journal of Pediatrics, American children consume more than the recommended limit in Canada.
+According to a 2014 study in Pediatrics, many American children consume more than the recommended limits in Canada, mostly from soda.

 Helping your Kids Limit Caffeine

 If your kids act jittery or anxious, or if they have trouble sleeping, reducing their caffeine intake is a smart idea.
 Because coffee, tea and soft drinks contribute more caffeine to the diet than other foods and beverages, limiting these beverages is a good place to start.
 Lemond also recommends steering clear of foods with added caffeine such as energy drinks, jellybeans, gum and breath fresheners.
 Children and adolescents should completely avoid these products, she says.

 If it's energy your kids are seeking, getting to bed earlier or taking a short nap is more productive than consuming caffeine that offers pep for a short time but may interfere with sleep later that evening.

 |Energy drinks, 8 fl oz||47-163|